2BDM/programming_for_iot_applications_project/dev_catalog/README.md

 When launched, the web service will first (try to) register itself at the provided services catalog.
 Then it will start operating looking for incoming HTTP requests on the specified port.

-Any type oc communication with other application microservices happens through RESTful APIs.
+Any type of communication with other application microservices happens through RESTful APIs.

 While still listening for incoming requests, the program will perform a timeout check on the catalog records.
 Therefore it is necessary that all connected devices update their records (by means of PUT requests) every now and then.